What is a headless CMS for personalized content?

 Before you ask, I can anticipate you don't need to throw out your entire CMS to deliver personalized content.
 Instead, we'll show you how CMS for personalization can help you deliver personalized experiences while keeping your current CMS intact—unlocking new possibilities for user engagement and growth.

-The first headless CMS for personalization
+The #1 headless CMS for personalization

 Make everyone happy with the tools the growth team loves: dynamic content, personalization, AB testing, and analytics.